 In Siopis’ work there is an affinity for the relic and a refusal of fixed meaning which is echoed throughout the show.
 The root of the word reliquiae means remains and also abandoned.
 In this sense the artworks presented on exhibition are the very forms of belief itself, and within the space of the gallery become the site of their own remains.

-A screening programme of essay films runs as a parallel event during the course of the exhibition.
-The screenings are an opportunity to view several historically significant works – some shown in South Africa for the first time - that further explore how images make themselves objects of speculation, and offer context to the works on exhibition.
+A programme of essay films runs as a parallel event during the course of the exhibition.
+The screenings offer an opportunity to view several historically significant works – some shown in South Africa for the first time - that further explore how images make themselves objects of speculation, and offer context to the works on exhibition.

 Exhibiting artists are Mathieu Kleyebe Abonnenc, Jane Alexander, Simon Fujiwara, Meschac Gaba, Simon Gush, Lyle Ashton Harris, Moshekwa Langa, Nyakallo Maleke, Michelle Monareng, Thierry Oussou, Viviane Sassen, Bogosi Sekhukhuni, Penny Siopis and Kemang Wa Lehulere.

 The film programme includes works by Mathieu Kleyebe Abonnenc, Phil Collins, Harun Farocki, Ângela Ferreira, Simon Fujiwara, Simon Gush, Basim Magdy, Vincent Meessen, Christine Meisner, Penny Siopis, Hito Steyerl and Kemang Wa Lehulere.
 A single film will be screened each day.
 Click here to view programme.